Morristown TN

 Read more of this story

-By any measure, 2016 was an especially eventful year.
-Not all good,...
+The season’s first system of winter weather came through the Lakeway Area...
 Read more of this story

-NASHVILLE (AP) — The devastation from wildfires that roared out of the...
+FORT LAUDERDALE, Fla.
+(AP) — Authorities say multiple people have died after...
 Read more of this story

-The people at Ministerial Association Temporary Shelter are looking for donations to help start the year out on a good foot.
-M.A.T.S. is a
+Members of the New Market Volunteer Fire Department battled fire and ice Sunday morning while combating a house fire on Blue Springs Road in

 Read more of this story

-Yes, you looked at the calendar Read more
+Motorists saw little change at the Read more

 Read more News Stories